Surgeon 500 Arm Guards: For the Elite Players

 I have used the STX Surgeon 500 Arm Guards | Tired Of Heavy Checks & Bruised Arms? for about half a season of college play and my arms couldn’t be more thankful.
 Every kind of check just bounces off these pads with ease.
 The Surgeon 500s, unlike most other arm guards on the market, deflect checks.
 Most other pads just absorb the check, allowing the force of the check to stick with you.
 Their D-FLKT technology Cascades the padding down the arm to make the checks glide off the pads.
 The pads channel over each other which acts like scales on a reptile.
 This is sleek and effective for fast play.

-The finer details in the STX Surgeon 500 Arm Guards:
+STX Surgeon 500 Arm Guards: The Finer Details

 The mobility of the pads surprised me because they are on the heavy side, but that is the dense padding.
 Compared to my older stallion arm guards they are noticeably heavier yet the mobility feels almost the same.
 With comfort being a big factor in arm guards, STX did a great job with adding a very smooth yet tight fitting compression sleeve that pulls the pads across your arms rather than up and down like traditional arm guards.
 I’m not a bulky guy.
 Surgeon 500s stay in place on my arm, unlike most other arm guards that always slipped down.
 The pad once pulled up sticks to your arm very well and the straps keep it tight in place.